axiom-crypto/axiom-docs/docs/docs/developer-resources/gas-pricing-limits.md

 - gas to trigger the final smart contract callback
 - a fee charged by Axiom on a per-query basis

 Axiom passes through gas costs to the user and collects an additional fee for each query.
 The `AxiomV2Query` contract escrows funds for each query from your balance to ensure that you can cover the payment.
-This amount is calculated on mainnet as
+This maximum query price is calculated on mainnet as

 ```
 maxQueryPri = maxFeePerGas * (callbackGasLimit + proofVerificationGas) + axiomQueryFee;